 My time in Jerusalem turned into so much more than just shooting a film; every day was like a master-class in the historical context of the region.
 While over the course of the three months, I came to understand the conflict so much more, I was no closer to forming a solid opinion about what solution I should feel supportive of.
 It was like the puzzle had just grown a thousand more pieces.
 This, in itself - the sheer complexity of the situation - was rather depressing.
 Every dinner we had with people who lived and worked there day-in day-out, would inevitably veer into arguing about the conflict, and, sure enough, just like most peace negotiations, agreements would be reached here and there before ultimately the whole thing would collapse and return to the status quo of initial disagreements and contradictions.
 Just in time for desert.

 Marie often had to travel to the West Bank for work and during my stay I had the chance to go there quite often.
 What I found there was perhaps what struck me the most overall: the huge difference between my expectation, which relied on years of media coverage, and the reality.
-To me, words like “West bank” and “Cisjordanie” (the French word for West Bank) were associated with images taken from a post-apocalyptic movie, with a big concrete wall separating rich from poor, deadly militarized check-points, overcrowded refugee camps, terrorist-ridden villages, and general war, destruction and misery.
+To me, words like “West bank” and “Cisjordanie” (the French word for West Bank) were associated with images taken from a post-apocalyptic movie, with a big concrete wall separating rich from poor, deadly militarized check-points, overcrowded refugee camps, and general war, destruction and misery.
 So before going for the first time, I must admit I was a little worried – and my relatives back home were too.
 All had some version of the similar warning: “The West Bank?
 Hum… Are you sure?
 Isn’t there a war going on?
-Don’t get on any buses… Be careful…” When I questioned Marie on whether it was safe to go, she looked at me with a half-amused, half-disappointed smile, like a swimming instructor would look at a kid who’s asking if the pool is safe.
-And, while of course the consequences of the conflict are visible, the West Bank turned out to be a remarkably pleasant place – we wandered the market and had knafé in Nablus, enjoyed Taybeh beer in Ramallah, ate makloubé in Jericho and relaxed at the Hosh Jasmin organic farm-restaurant by Bethlehem.
+Don’t get on any buses… Be careful…” But when I questioned Marie on whether it was dangerous or not, she looked at me with a half-amused, half-disappointed smile, like a swimming instructor would look at a kid who’s asking if the pool is safe.
+And, while of course the consequences of the conflict are visible, I discovered that the West Bank is really a beautiful place – we wandered the market and had knafé in Nablus, enjoyed Taybeh beer in Ramallah, ate makloubé in Jericho and relaxed at the Hosh Jasmin organic farm-restaurant by Bethlehem.

 I’m under no illusion that my experience there was cotton-wooled in the privilege of ignorance (having no pre-existing emotional ties in the conflict) and being a white tourist guided by a well-connected and fearless diplomat in a time of relative tranquility.
 I had by no means experienced the more regular and harsh life of the West Bank (not to mention Gaza, where I didn’t go), as we drove through many run-down areas, butterflying from safe place to safe place.
-But the simple fact that such a trip was possible was eye-opening to me.
+But the simple fact that such a trip was possible and pleasurable was eye-opening to me.
 And when we met and hung out with Palestinians, the conflict was not a major topic of conversation - we'd talk about food, tourism, culture, travel.
 Pretty much the same as anywhere else I'd lived in the past, really.
 The conflict was something they had to deal with throughout their life, but on a day-to-day basis, in human interactions with people who aren't there for or because of the conflict, they went about life like any one else in Paris or LA.